-- 1. HSCI 1130
+- HSCI 1130

-- 2. PHIL 1105
+- PHIL 1105

-- 3. STAT 1124
+- STAT 1124

-- 4. ANTH 1120 or SOCI 1120
+- ANTH1120 or SOCI 1120

-- 5. BIOL 1115 or 1116
+- BIOL 1115 or 1116

-- 6. One of: ENGL 1126, 1127, or 1128
+- One of: ENGL 1126, 1127, or 1128

-- 7. One of: ENGL 1129, 1130, or 1140

-- 8. One of: HSCI 1120, 1140, 1150, 1160, 1170, or 1180

-- 9. Four of: HSCI 2211, 2212, 2214, 2215, or 2216 10.
-Eight courses (minimum 24 credits) of university-transferable electives (See Note 1 and Note 2)
+- One of: ENGL 1129, 1130, or 1140 - One of: HSCI 1120, 1140, 1150, 1160, 1170, or 1180 - Four of: HSCI 2211, 2212, 2214, 2215, or 2216 - Eight courses (minimum 24 credits) of university-transferable electives (See Note 1 and Note 2)

 - When choosing courses, students should consult the general requirements of the Associate of Arts Degree to ensure they choose a selection of courses that meet these requirements. - Elective courses must be chosen from the following: Anthropology, Sociology, Economics, Political Science, or Psychology.
-Other courses may be substituted with the approval of the Coordinator. - Students are advised to check with the BC Transfer Guide regarding SFU's QBW requirements.

-4. Upon completion of the first year of post-secondary studies (10 courses, minimum 30 credits) students may make a formal declaration in writing to the Coordinator of Health Sciences stating their intention to pursue an Associate of Arts Degree in Health Sciences.

-The selection of students to participate formally in the program is based on completion of 10 courses (minimum 30 credits) and a minimum 2.25 CGPA and provides priority registration in those courses needed to fulfil the associate degree requirements.
-Students who are not formally selected to participate in the program may still pursue an associate degree in their selected area of concentration, but they will register for all required courses according to the normal registration schedule for arts and science students.
+Other courses may be substituted with the approval of the Coordinator. - Students are advised to check with the BC Transfer Guide regarding SFU's QBW requirements. - 4.
+Upon completion of the first year of post-secondary studies (10 courses, minimum 30 credits) students may make a formal declaration in writing to the Coordinator of Health Sciences stating their intention to pursue an Associate of Arts Degree in Health Sciences. - 5.
+The selection of students to participate formally in the program is based on completion of 10 courses (minimum 30 credits) and a minimum 2.25 CGPA and provides priority registration in those courses needed to fulfill the associate degree requirements.
+Students who are not formally selected to participate in the program may still pursue an associate degree in their selected area of concentration, but they register for all required courses according to the normal registration schedule for Arts and Science students.